eigerco/uniffi-rs/README.md

+## UPDATE December 2023

+This fork was created as a part of an effort to support cross-compliant documentation for the UniFFI languages, a feature which was financed as part of a larger [grant](https://forum.zcashcommunity.com/t/zcash-uniffi-library-rfp/43468) of the Zcash Foundation.
+[Despite our hard work on this](https://github.com/mozilla/uniffi-rs/pull/1498) and requests for merging the work, another approach, parallel to this, was merged, making this fork obsolete - and the documentation was then included [as part of the UDL file](https://mozilla.github.io/uniffi-rs/udl/docstrings.html).
+Since it is definitive that this work will not be merged, we decided to archive the repository in order to reduce the amount of future maintenance needed to keep updated [the main product](https://github.com/eigerco/uniffi-zcash-lib) of the grant, which would otherwise need constant upstream merge.
+The main repository depends now on the official UniFFI cargo release.
+We are glad to have had this opportunity to improve the open source ecosystem.

+---

 # UniFFI - a multi-language bindings generator for Rust

 UniFFI is a toolkit for building cross-platform software components in Rust.